inclusive-design/baby-bliss-bot/utils/README.md

 Using the first line `SAY THINK VERB+S talks` as an example, "SAY", "THINK" and "VERB+S" are three keys pressed on the keyboard.
 It delivers a message "talks".

-2. The generated JSON structure for BMW encoding is:
+2. The generated JSON structure for the BMW encoding is:
 ```
 [
     "encodings": {